 This total suite has everything from map changes to period and nation appropriate events.
 Take on the role of any of the hundreds of budding empires (or establish one through decisions) vying to make their mark to bring civilization to the world in this magnum opus of a mod.
 The graphics are beyond compare and the detailing so deep that one might think one is playing Imperator: Rome instead.

-At the time of writing, it is unknown if this mod is still being supported or whether it will be updated to Version 1.30.
-You may need to roll back your game version and use an older version of EU4 to play.
+At the time of writing, it is only updated to Version 1.30.
+You will need to roll back your EU4 game version to play.

 Veritas et Fortitudo

 The other flagship total conversion mod.
 The impressive technical complexity of Veritas et Fortitudo is just as impressive as M&T but also takes on the ethos of immersing the player in deep event lines and flavour.
 Once again, everything is changed from graphic interface to ideas to even how vassal integration works.
 Playing VeF and any other Total Conversion mod is like experiencing a whole new game.
 VeF makes the vanilla version of EUIV feel like the alpha build and VeF is the finished product.

 Simple yet incredibly ambitious: this mod allows the player to play from The Second Year of Our Lord to the year 9999.
 Unlike infinite time mods, this mod actually creates all new mechanics to reflect this extended timeframe.
 Technologies are tweaked to match the long spread and every single date is filled with researched polities and nations making it an eerily accurate depiction of time from Rome onward (except for the future of course!).
 Just be wary of the rather bland mechanics as the mod sputters out when you reach modern times.
 Available here.

 The Idea Variation